simonihmig/responsive-image/apps/docs/src/usage/local-images.md

 #### `fit: 'cover' | 'contain' | 'fill' | 'inside' | 'outside'`

-When both width and height are provided, this parameter specifies the method to fit the image into the given dimensions.
+When `aspect` is provided (which adjust the height, while width is always given implicitly), then this parameter specifies the method to fit the image into the given dimensions.

 ```js
 import image from 'image.jpg?fit=cover&responsive';